TAOS-Labs/blog/content/posts/SD-cards.md

 Now, even though we are only running in QEMU, QEMU is pretending to be an SD Card, so we need to negotiate how much power to give the SD Card.
 So step 1 will be to read the SD cards capabilities (at offset 0x40) and then see what voltage is supported.
-Then you will find the power controll register (at offset 0x29) and write 0 to it, turning off power, and then you can write the bit pattern represneting the maximum voltage supported in the capabilities register.
+Then you will find the power control register (at offset 0x29) and write 0 to it, turning off power, and then you can write the bit pattern representing the maximum voltage supported in the capabilities register.
 After that write, you can or that value with 1 and then write it again (see why we needed volatile writes)